wfpidn/SPI/SPI_based_on_CHIRPS_GeoTIFF.md

 		![SPI_based_on_CHIRPS_GeoTIFF_02](/Exercise/img/SPI_based_on_CHIRPS_GeoTIFF_02.png)

 		Navigate to your notebook directory (where you put *.ipynb file), run Cell by Cell until completed.
 Wait for a few moments, you will get the output `java_cli_chirps_1months_1981_2020.nc`.
-You will find this file inside `Input_TIF` folder.
+You will find this file inside `Script` folder.
 Move it to `Input_nc` folder.

 * You also can get this data: java_cli_chirps_1months_1981_2020.nc via this link http://on.istan.to/3iRDl7e